 Quiz: How Respectful And Inclusive Is Your Workplace?

 In a respectful workplace, policies, practices, and employee interactions reflect consideration for others, and diversity is valued.
 All employees feel safe and have equal opportunities to succeed.
-The questions in this quiz are designed to help you assess how respect and inclusion are supported in your workplace and pinpoint areas for improvement.

 Introduction